domalab/ha-unraid-connect/README.md

 [![Ask DeepWiki](https://deepwiki.com/badge.svg)](https://deepwiki.com/domalab/ha-unraid-connect)

 > **⚠️ BETA SOFTWARE WARNING**
 > This integration is currently in **beta phase**.
-The Unraid GraphQL API is still under active development by the Unraid team, and many features may not work as expected or may be unavailable.
+The Unraid GraphQL API is under active development by the Unraid team, and many features may not work as expected or may be unavailable.
 Use at your own risk and expect breaking changes.

 A comprehensive Home Assistant integration for monitoring and controlling Unraid servers via the Unraid Connect plugin's GraphQL API.